Non-affiliates on campus, part 2: residence hall security

 UC Berkeley Chief of Police Yogananda Pittman discusses campus safety in a Sept 2023 Campus Conversation (available on YouTube).
 A poll of students, faculty and staff identified non-affiliate behavior on campus as an area of concern.

-This past academic year Residential Life contracted with UCPD for Security Patrol Officers (unarmed, non-sworn guards) to patrol Units 1, 2 and 3 in the evening and nighttime hours.
-SafeBears will follow up to see if this deployment of SPOs will continue in 2025-2026.
+Residential Life contracts with UCPD for two Security Patrol Officers (unarmed, non-sworn guards) to patrol the Southside residence halls from 6:30pm to 2:30am seven days a week.
+This security program — for Units 1-3, Blackwell and Martinez Commons - apparently began in the ‘24-’25 academic year and will continue this fall.
 (By the way, this program sounds a lot like the SafeBears private security pilot, doesn’t it?)

 UCPD sworn police officers do check on residence halls, but current staffing levels (about 50 to 55) mean they don’t patrol as much as parents would probably wish.
 That makes it especially important for students to do their part: